qwe2820435o2/SceneGuide/Redis/Two persistence mechanisms, RDB and AOF.md

 1. RDB will generate multiple data files, each of which represents the data of redis at a certain moment

 ```
+This method of multiple data files is very suitable for cold backup.

 ```